 There sometimes arise cases where a user publishes a module, and then later, some other user wants to use that name.
 Here are some common ways that happens (each of these is based on actual events.)

 foo, which is not node-specific.
-Joe doesn't use node at all.
-Bob wants to use
+Alice doesn’t use node at all.
+Yusuf wants to use

 fooin node, so he wraps it in an npm module.
-Some time later, Joe starts using node, and wants to take over management of his program.
+Some time later, Alice starts using node, and wants to take over management of her program.

 foo, and publishes it.
-Perhaps much later, Joe finds a bug in
+Perhaps much later, Alice finds a bug in

 foo, and fixes it.
-He sends a pull request to Bob, but Bob doesn't have the time to deal with it, because he has a new job and a new baby and is focused on his new erlang project, and kind of not involved with node any more.
-Joe would like to publish a new
+She sends a pull request to Yusuf, but Yusuf doesn’t have the time to deal with it, because he has a new job and a new baby and is focused on his new Erlang project, and kind of not involved with node any more.
+Alice would like to publish a new

 foo, but can’t, because the name is taken.

 foo, and publishes it to the npm registry.
 Being a simple little thing, it never really has to be updated.
-Joe works for Foo Inc, the makers of the critically acclaimed and widely-marketed
+Alice works for Foo Inc, the makers of the critically acclaimed and widely-marketed

 foojs, but people are routinely confused when